 Going out for a special occasion doesn’t have to be a big event.
 You don’t need to be seen, bump into everyone you know, or order table-side, truffle-shaved, color-changing food that you’ll want to spend more time taking photos of than actually eating.
-Instead of feeling like one of those wild-eyed happy people in an Olive Garden commercial, sometimes what you need is a nice quiet meal where you can actually pay attention to the person across from you.
-When that’s the case, you’ll want to go to a place like Altovino.
+Sometimes what you need is just a nice quiet meal where you can actually pay attention to the person across from you.
+When that’s the case, you’ll want to go to Altovino.

-Altovino is an Italian restaurant on the edge of Nob Hill above Chinatown, where there’s not much else going on except for a cablecar that passes by once in a while.
+Altovino is an Italian restaurant in a residential part of Nob Hill, where there’s not much else going on except for a cable car that passes by once in a while.
 The space is nice with a bright wine bar in the front and a dark back room if you want a little more privacy while you eat.
-If you walked in here on a whim or rolled in after falling off that cablecar, you’d be excited to tell your friends what you found.
+If you walked in here on a whim—or rolled in after falling off that cable car—you’d be excited to tell your friends what you found.

-The food here can be a little bit pricey, but it’s worth it - just make sure the person you bring here is too.
-Pretty much everything on the menu is good to split with someone else, and you’d be fine just ordering a starter and a few pastas, like the pappardelle bolognese and squid ink raviolini.
+The food at Altovino can be a little bit pricey, but it’s worth it—just make sure the person you bring here is too.
+Pretty much everything on the menu is good to split with someone else, and you’d be fine just ordering a starter and a few pastas, like the pappardelle bolognese.
 If you’re hungrier than that, the meatballs are a good, small entree and there’s also a 35-oz dry-aged porterhouse if that’s how the night is going.

-You don’t go to Altovino for a crazy experience, like if it’s your friends’ first time going out since having a kid or you won tickets to a live taping of Maury.
-The food here is classic Italian, but not overly showy, and the restaurant itself is pretty is low key - enough so that if you were Maury Povich on vacation, no one would bother you for an autograph or inquire about a paternity test.
-It’s a good place to bring your long-term boyfriend or girlfriend, some clients staying up the hill at the Fairmont, or a visiting relative that you actually want to catch up with.
-You can save the endless breadstick euphoria for another night.
+You don’t go to Altovino for a wild experience.
+The food here is classic Italian, but not overly showy, and the restaurant itself is pretty low key.
+It’s a good place to bring someone you’ve been in a long-term relationship with, some clients staying up the hill at the Fairmont, or a friend you actually want to spend time catching up with.

 These olives are stuffed with braised oxtail and parmesan cheese before they’re fried.
 People who like olives will use these as the reason to finally start the Olive Wars - the people who don’t like olives should concede.
 If you’re just here for wine, get these, and if you’re here for a full meal, you should also get these.